adamek2120/MLB_Pitcher_Usage_Rprogram/README.md

 ## Functions

-pitcher_usage_function.R
+pitch_load.R

-This function takes in the three csv files along with a start and end date.
-The function then outputs a dataframe summarizing each pitcher's usage, number of games, number of pitches, and average fastball vel.
+This function produces the pitchers load over the previous 7-days.
+The function only takes in an end date and outputs a table with each row being a pitcher and the columns being the days.
+The last two columns are total pitch counts from the last 3 days and from the last 7 days.
+Pitcher's with heavy workloads (pitching in back-to-back days or three of the previous four) are flagged in red.